Learn how the thyroid affects nearly every aspect of your health

 - Muscular sluggishness and weakness

-Testing for a thyroid imbalance is a simple matter, using what’s known as the Barnes test (named after Dr. Broda Barnes).
+You can test for a thyroid imbalance at home, using what’s known as the Barnes test (named after Dr. Broda Barnes).

 - Put an oral thermometer by your bedside.
 If you use a mercury one, shake it down to 96 degrees before retiring.